monochandan/Text-CheckWorthy-Classification/README.md

 - Preliminary results show ensemble-based classical models outperform current CLEF 2024 LLM-based baselines.

 - Fine-tuning encoder, decoder state of the art LLM Model with [QLoRA](https://huggingface.co/docs/peft/main/en/developer_guides/quantization) also give performance compared to LoRA.

+- Using both structured and unstructured data sources, create retrieval-augmented LLM pipelines for claim checkworthiness development. which will highlight the value of the RAG system in determining check worthiness.

 With the rapid rise of online misinformation, it's increasingly important to prioritize which claims are worth fact-checking.
 Check-worthiness estimation tackles this by classifying whether a statement like a tweet or debate quote-merits verification.
 However, challenges such as subjectivity, data imbalance, and linguistic ambiguity make this task difficult.